-Email marketing campaigns are used to promote special offers, new product releases, gated content like ebooks and webinars, and your brand at large.
-A campaign could consist of 3-10 emails sent over several days or weeks.
+Email marketing campaigns promote special offers, new product releases, gated content like ebooks and webinars, and your brand in general.
+A campaign can even consist of a series of emails (3-10) sent over several days or weeks.

 Promotional emails have a clear call-to-action — CTA, for short.
-The CTA represents the specific action you want the reader to take, whether it’s visiting a page on your website or using a coupon to make a purchase.
-In the example above, it’s the button that says “Get your gift”.
+The CTA represents the specific action you want the reader to take, whether visiting a page on your website or using a coupon to make a purchase.
+In the example above, the CTA is the button that says “Get your gift.”